My name is Maiu and I'm a hiking artist during the summer and a sleddog musher/wilderness guide during the winter.

 I started my YouTube channel (then called "Hiker in Estonia", now "Maiu Takes a Hike") back in 2016 when I went for my first solo overnight hiking trip in Estonia.
 My goal was just to de-stress from my office work and city life, but I ended up finding a new passion and career in wilderness guiding.

 Since 2016 I have uploaded over 100 videos to YouTube and I have accumulated 2,5 million views on my hiking, gear and painting related videos.
 With all of that what I want to spread the knowledge of hiking and encourage people to spend more quality time outdoors.

 My love for the outdoors

 When growing up I always appreciated nature, but never got into hiking as all the necessary gear and knowledge seemed unreachable for me.
-Instead I tried to be a rower (was too short for that) and a dancer (folk dance was my kind of thing!)
+Car camping with simple everyday items was the most our family did!
+I loved physical activity, though, and for some time I tried to be a rower (was too short for that) and a dancer (folk dance was my kind of thing!)
 After getting my masters degree in social work and social politics I ended up working not in the social work field, but at different office jobs at production and construction companies.
 Finally, trying to find some relaxing hobbies during an especially stressful time I decided to try out long distance hiking.

 The start of my hiking and YouTube career

 It was year 2016 when I went to my first solo overnight hiking trip.
 That exact moment was also the start of a 3-year long journey where I hiked thru Estonia in sections.
 As I wanted to be kept accountable (I'm sure I wouldn't have finished the 830 km trail otherwise) I started to record my journey and learning on video, that I posted on YouTube to my channel called "Hiker in Estonia" (now renamed as "Maiu Takes a Hike").
 And that, my friends, was the start of my new life.